Carbon Positive Motorsport catches up with co-driver Cat Lund

 In the next of our next ambassador features, we talk to Cat Lund, who is not only is a well-known competitor, but also a brand ambassador for Carbon Positive Motorsport with an important place in our team and story.

-We talked to Cat ahead of the McRae Rally Challenge, where she will be competing in the event's Junior Rally, co-driving for Daniel Taylor in his Citroen C1.
+We talked to Cat ahead of the McRae Rally Challenge, where she was competing in the event's Junior Rally, co-driving for Daniel Taylor in his Citroen C1.

 Picture of Andy Rowe and Cat Lund competing on the East Riding Stages courtesy of Paul Marshall